Cali: Education

-A large part of the population relies on the public educational system, which is underfunded and in some cases improperly managed.
+A large part of the population relies on the public educational system.
 Schools are under municipal or departmental management, the former being the most common.
-The Municipal Secretary of Education manages a large part of the city's budget, which has brought some politicians to try to control it as their personal organization.
+The Municipal Secretary of Education manages 24% of the city's budget.

 The city is endowed with the most sophisticated and high-quality secondary education institutions and universities in the region.
 Most universities are located in the south part of the city.
 Among the most prestigious are University of Valle (Public), Pontificia Universidad Javeriana (Private), and Universidad Icesi (Private).